10 Ways to Stick to a Healthy Eating Plan

 When you starve yourself, your blood sugar levels fall down, and that leaves you craving for more.
-When you do eat the next time, you overeat to overcompensate.
+So when you do eat the next time, you overeat to compensate.

-Starving also slows your metabolism down.
-This means, for sure you'll lose weight in short-term, but once you'll resume eating normally you will gain more weight as your body will store more energy as fat because of its slowed down metabolism.
+Starving also slows down your metabolism.
+This means, for sure you'll lose weight in short-term, but once you'll resume eating normally you will easily gain weight as more energy will be stored as fat in your body due to slowed down metabolism.

-You will lose your muscle mass, you'll be fatigued all the time, and you might even develop an eating disorder.
+You will lose your muscle mass and you'll be fatigued all the time.
+You might even develop an eating disorder.